 Paper Outline The structure of the paper is the following.
 In Section 2, we motivate the n-synchronous model through the presentation of a simple high-performance video application.
 Section 3 formalizes the concepts of periodic clocks and synchronizability.
 Section 4 is our main contribution: starting from a core synchronous language a la LUSTRE, it presents an associated calculus on periodic clocks and extends this calculus to combine streams with n-synchronizable clocks.
-Section 5 describes the semantics of n-synchronous process composition through translation to a strictly synchronous program, by automatically inserting buffers with minimal size.
+Section 5 describes the semantics of n-synchronous program, by automatically inserting buffers with minimal size.
 Section 6 discusses related work at the frontier between synchronous and asynchronous systems.
 We conclude in Section 7.